Choosing the right grout for your project

 Date Published: 17 November 2020

 Grout is the cement-based mixture that is used to fill the space between tiles.
-It's a true multi-tasker and also acts as a barrier to prevent dirt and debris from going down between each tile or under the tiles.
+It's a true multi-tasker and also acts as a barrier to prevent dirt and debris from going down between each tile or under the tiles, as well as this it can also be used as a design feature, and can be used to create a look.

 When tiling, it is very important to choose the right colour grout for your tiles so that it effortlessly blends into the overall aesthetic of your room or space, so here, Elaine from our Sales Team has shared some helpful guides to help you get this right.